Digital Position Readout (DRO) Comparison

-These packages mount right on the cross slide and compound rest to give you accurate depth of cut readings.
+These packages mount right on the cross slide, compound rest and tailstock to give you accurate depth of cut readings.

 Unlike our other DRO kits, these are not a true DROs.
 There are two things that differentiate these from a true DRO.
 First, they provide readouts for the cross slide and the compound rest.
 They do not display the position of the carriage at all.
 Second, they do not actually measure the position of the cross slide or the compound rest, but measure turns of the hand wheels.

 Why are these distinctions important?
 The first is pretty obvious, if you want to know where your lathe carriage is.
 This product won't help.
 But if you want to measure along the axis of the bed, you can set the compound rest perpendicular to the cross slide and use it to measure.